 - Relax with Tension (Rods).
 Tension rods can be incredibly versatile in a small room.
 Put one in your shower and hang some baskets along it for additional space to keep all of your shower products and to maintain a clear separation between your and your roomie’s stuff.
 Luck out with some cabinet storage?
 Hang a tension rod along the top to double your space.

-So, you’ve followed these bathroom hacks and the ones in our cozy kitchen, but you still don’t have enough room?
+So, you’ve followed these hacks and the ones in our cozy kitchen, secret storage, and tiny apartment blogs, but you still don’t have enough room?
 Contact the experts at Gotham Mini Storage for an affordable, secure solution to your space-savings needs.